meditatingCybermind/RPG-Loot-Table/README.md

 I can then input a string of numbers that correspond to each type of npc.
 Type `q` in the prompt to quit.

 ## Example
-I'm running it against the `exampleTable.json` loot table and everything is 20% more common:
+I'm running it against the `exampleTable.json` loot table and everything is 20% more common with the 1.2 command argument:

-    $ node app.js exampleTable.json 1.2
+    node app.js exampleTable.json 1.2
-    1: CR 1 someSpellcaster
+    0: CR 1 someSpellcaster
-    2: CR 1 giantFighterGuy
+    1: CR 1 giantFighterGuy
+    2: CR 0.5 mook1
+    3: CR 0.5 mook2
-    3: CR 0.5 mook
+    4: CR 0.5 mook
+    5: CR 0.5 mook3
+    6: CR 0.5 mook4
+    7: CR 0.5 mook5
+    8: CR 0.5 mook6
+    9: CR 0.5 mook7
+    A: CR 0.5 mook8
+    B: CR 0.5 mook9

+    IMPORTANT!
+Letter indexes are CASE SENSITIVE!

-    Input a pack...
+    Input a pack, or exit with ~
-    prompt: pack:  33332221
+    prompt: pack: 0011AAAAAA
+    someSpellcaster has 3 Potion of Inflict Bad Things, totalling to 60 gold. someSpellcaster has 3 Potion of Inflict Bad Things, totalling to 60 gold. giantFighterGuy has 1 Elixir of Swollness, totalling to 120 gold. mook8 has 7 Junk of Worthless, totalling to 2100 gold.

-    mook has 1 Junk of Worthless, totalling to 300 gold. mook has 3 Junk of Worthless, totalling to 900 gold. giantFighterGuy has 1 Potion of Get Huger, totalling to 750 gold. giantFighterGuy has 1 Potion of Get Huger, totalling to 750 gold. giantFighterGuy has 1 Potion of Get Huger, totalling to 750 gold. someSpellcaster has 3 Potion of Inflict Bad Things, totalling to 60 gold.
+    mook8 has 5 Junk of Worthless, totalling to 1500 gold. mook8 has 13 Junk of Worthless, totalling to 3900 gold. mook8 has 1 Junk of Worthless, totalling to 300 gold. mook8 has 3 Junk of Worthless, totalling to 900 gold.

-    Input a pack...
-    prompt: pack:

 ## TODO / Known Issues

- - Add support for more than 9 npcs
  - Move multiplier information into config, and allow support for more modifiers
  - Add tests